Skip to content

 Accessing the BlockBox

-1. Navigate to the virtual machine’s IP address in a browser over HTTPS
+1. Navigate to the VM’s IP address using HTTPS.

-2. Follow the instructions in our deployment guide, you may skip the “Console Setup” section.
+2. Follow the instructions in the Deployment Guide.

 Deployment on VMware ESXi